shahjacobb/Market-Data-API-Observability-Platform/README.md

 ## Using Services

 ### Using Prometheus
-With our Docker containers running, you can now query the metrics in Prometheus.
+With our Docker containers running, you can start querying metrics using the Prometheus web UI (using port 9090 above).
 Here's what we're tracking:

 #### 1. API Traffic Patterns
 Check requests across endpoints: